PCI DSS Compliance

 Sample Transaction Record Table (PCI Compliant)

-These easy, yet powerful functions can also help you limit the financial and operational impact of a data breach.
+These easy, yet powerful static data masking functions can also help you limit the financial and operational impact of a data breach.
 For example, Steam, a gaming distribution platform, suffered a data breach.
 As significant as the breach was, the overall impact to Steam was limited because the credit card values were encrypted.

 IRI DarkShield-redacted Credit Card image

 It is also possible to encrypt/decrypt or redact PANs or PII in a dynamic data masking context, through an application that queries a database, for example.
+You can learn more about PCI DSS solutions in these top data masking tools through a live demo or free trial.

 Share this page